Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Guidance Function🚿.md

 - Control the flow

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+“**A mature and well-developed person will actually LEAD with their guidance function.
+The gateway follows.**” `=this.Shortref`

+</div></div>

+# Parent → Hero

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+“The Warrior is one who allows the influence of responsibility (i.e. the Parent) to affect them fundamentally.
+A Warrior is a Hero who accepts the limitations of his responsibility.” `=this.Shortref`

+</div></div>

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+“The responsibility of the Parent assists with instilling humility in the Hero.
+To be burdened with a responsibility creates humility as you accept the limitations of your choices in any given moment.” `=this.Shortref`

+</div></div>

+# Critic → Nemesis

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+“The Critic helps build the Unconscious by showing the Nemesis that it doesn’t need to know everything to have *understanding*.” `=this.Shortref`

+</div></div>

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+“The Critic helps the Nemesis choose what battles to fight.” `=this.Shortref`

+</div></div>

+# References
 [[ATLAS/MOC 🗺️ Depth Psychology\|MOC 🗺️ Depth Psychology]]
 Source of the concept : [[CARDS/Individuals/CS Joseph\|CS Joseph]] and Chris Taylor